SmirnovKirill/subtitle_merger/README.md

 1. Modify original videos.
 With this option the application will inject merged subtitles into original video files.
 It is the most convenient option since everything will look as before except for the new merged subtitles in the subtitle list.
-This approach requires extra disk space during the merge process (equal to the size of the largest video to process) because the application will create a temporary file first and then will overwrite the original video with this temporary one.
+This approach requires extra disk space during the merge process (equal to the size of the largest video to process) because the application will create a temporary video first and then will overwrite the original video with this temporary one.
 Note that the original files will be overwritten!
 And if something goes wrong during the merge you may lose your video files.
 2. Create separate subtitle files.
 With this option the application will create separate subtitle files next to the videos.
-This option is not so convenient because after the merge you will have to add the subtitle files manually when watching videos.
-But this option is safe because the original files won't be modified in any way.
+This option is not so convenient because after the merge you will have to select the subtitle files manually when watching videos.
+But this option is safe because the original videos won't be modified in any way.
 And it also doesn't require almost any extra disk space.

 <a name="why_question_marks"></a>